 While part of the euphoria is simply being around these wondrous settings and away from the normal pressures of home and work, the air circulating in the mountains and the beach is said to contain tens of thousands of negative ions — Much more than the average home or office building, which contain dozens or hundreds, and many register a flat zero.VIA WebMD

 A post that includes corals must give an explanation of their origin.
 In other words, how do they grow?

 “Coral reefs are formed when free-swimming coral larvae attach to submerged rocks or other hard surfaces along the edges of islands or continents.
 As the corals grow and expand, reefs take on one of three major characteristic structures — fringing, barrier, or atoll.” —Via NOAA

 The Peril of the Great Barrier Reef

 The world of the sea and corals supports a ginormous, busy environment of creatures.
 Do you know that the Great Barrier Reef of Australia is one of the 7 wonders of the world?
 In addition, it is the largest living structure on earth.
 And talk about size – it is so big that it’s easily viewed from space.
 On top of all that, it is the world’s largest coral reef stretching 2,300 kilometers along the Queensland coastline and covering an area of 344,400 square kilometers.

 Sir David Attenborough said of the Great Barrier Reef of Australia, “It is one of the greatest and most splendid natural treasures that the world possesses.”

 In my research for this post, I am saddened to learn that the Great Barrier Reef is in serious decline due to environmental damage.
 If you would like to learn more about how you can help prevent this disaster from continuing, click here.
-If you know of other coral reefs around the world that are in peril, simply use Messenger from this site and send the links to me.
+If you know of other coral reefs around the world that are in peril, use the contact form on this site to send the reference links to me.
 Thank you in advance for caring enough to share your information with me and the rest of my readers.